 Structurizr supports four types of static structure diagrams.
-These are the Enterprise Context, System Context, Container and Component diagrams; a simple hierarchy of diagrams that can be used to describe the static structure of a software system.
+These are the System Landscape, System Context, Container and Component diagrams; a simple hierarchy of diagrams that can be used to describe the static structure of a software system.

 System Context diagram

 A System Context diagram is a good starting point for diagramming and documenting a software system, allowing you to step back and see the big picture.
 Draw a diagram showing your system as a box in the centre, surrounded by its users and the other systems that it interacts with.

 Detail isn't important here as this is your zoomed out view showing a big picture of the system landscape.
 The focus should be on people (actors, roles, personas, etc) and software systems rather than technologies, protocols and other low-level details.
 It's the sort of diagram that you could show to non-technical people.

 Once you understand how your system fits in to the overall IT environment, a really useful next step is to illustrate the high-level technology choices with a Container diagram.
 A "container" is something like a web application, desktop application, mobile app, database, file system, etc. Essentially, a container is a separately deployable unit that executes code or stores data.

 The Container diagram shows the high-level shape of the software architecture and how responsibilities are distributed across it.
 It also shows the major technology choices and how the containers communicate with one another.
 It's a simple, high-level technology focussed diagram that is useful for software developers and support/operations staff alike.

 Next you can zoom in and decompose each container further to identify the major structural building blocks and their interactions.

 The Component diagram shows how a container is made up of a number of components, what each of those components are, their responsibilities and the technology/implementation details.